Removal of cannabis from Schedule I of the Controlled Substances Act: 2018–2019

-2019

-In May 2019, A federal appeals court has re-instated a case against the federal government over the Schedule I status of cannabis.
+In May 2019, a federal appeals court reinstated a case against the federal government over the Schedule I status of cannabis.

 The challengers, Super Bowl champion Marvin Washington; Dean Bortell (parent of underage medical cannabis patient Alexis Bortell); U.S. Army veteran José Belén; Sebastien Cotte (parent of underage medical cannabis patient Jagger Cotte); and the Cannabis Cultural Association, originally sued the U.S. federal government, the Drug Enforcement Administration (DEA) and its administrator, and then Attorney General Jeff Sessions, back in 2017.
-They argued that cannabis' Schedule I status under the Controlled Substances Act (CSA) represented a risk to patients' health and perpetuated economic inequities in the U.S.
+They argued that Schedule I status under the Controlled Substances Act (CSA) represented a risk to patients' health and perpetuated economic inequities in the U.S.

-Initially dismissed by the court under the argument that plaintiffs had not exhausted all administrative channels available – meaning they should have tried to push for re-scheduling in Congress and administrative agencies before recurring to the judicial system, the case now has to be re-opened, as mandated by the U.S. Court of Appeals for the Second Circuit.
-Judges still believe other channels are viable, but have decided to re-instate the case citing health concerns related to the two minors involved.
+Initially dismissed by the court under the argument that plaintiffs had not exhausted all administrative channels available – such as advocating for rescheduling in Congress and administrative agencies before pursuit of a judicial remedy – the case was reopened, as mandated by the U.S. Court of Appeals for the Second Circuit.
+Judges still believe other channels are viable, but have decided to reinstate the case citing health concerns related to the two minors involved.

-As Michael S. Hiller, Esquire, who represents the plaintiffs, explained in a series of tweets, the court has directed the DEA and federal government to act on the plaintiffs' de-scheduling petition “with all deliberate speed.”
+Michael S. Hiller, representing the plaintiffs, stated that the court directed the DEA and federal government to act on the plaintiffs' de-scheduling petition "with all deliberate speed."

 Legislation introduced in 2019 to deschedule cannabis has included the Marijuana Justice Act, the Marijuana Freedom and Opportunity Act, the Regulate Marijuana Like Alcohol Act, the Ending Federal Marijuana Prohibition Act, the Marijuana Revenue and Regulation Act, and the Marijuana Opportunity Reinvestment and Expungement Act.

-2020
+2020–2023

 As of September 16, 2020, nine amicus briefs had been filed in support of the plaintiffs' appeal to the Supreme Court in the Washington v.
 Barr lawsuit.
 The plaintiffs seek to declare the criminalization of cannabis unconstitutional, arguing that its status as a Schedule I drug—based on the premise that it has no medicinal use—contradicts the federal government's own apparent recognition of the substance as safe and medicinally effective.

 In international law, however, the lowering of cannabis from Schedule IV (the strictest class) to Schedule I (the standard level of control) was voted by the United Nations' Commission on Narcotic Drugs on 2 December 2020.
 The United States voted in favor of the recommendation.